 What is Coming of Age (CoA)?

 Coming of Age (CoA)- Moving from childhood to adulthood can be a stressful, confusing time.
 CoA program offers students a safe place to walk this journey.
 Students will explore theology, spirituality and history through discussion, drama, music, writing and art.
-It is offered to 8th to 10th grade youth every-other-year.
-The next offering will be in the 2018-2019 school year.
+It is offered to 8th to 10th grade youth.

 Where Do We Sign Up?

-We have a Visitor Information card that we ask all visiting families to complete at the welcome table in Goddard Hall.
-Please inform us of any special needs, allergies, or dietary restrictions.
-After two weeks of being a “visitor” we ask that each family complete a RE Registration form for children attending classes.
-All children 3 or younger must have a registration form on file before being left with a teacher.
+Children of school age (about 6) are welcome to attend RE for two weeks as a “visitor” and then we ask that each family complete a RE Registration form for children attending classes.
+All children 5 or younger must have a registration form on file before being left with a teacher.